LexT96/Sentent.me/README.md

 ## Major ToDo
 1. Finish MVP.
 2. Add weighting for the title score.
+3. Create crontab to update STOCK symbols and descriptions.
-3. Improve sentiment accuracy (use a combination of the stanza sentiment and the vader algorithm and work with real values instead of classifing them into "+", "=" or "-".
+4. Improve sentiment accuracy (use a combination of the stanza sentiment and the vader algorithm and work with real values instead of classifing them into "+", "=" or "-" or create a machine learning model based on vader.
-4. Add cryptocurrencies.
+5. Add cryptocurrencies.

 ## Getting Started
 1. Make sure you have python 3.9.6+ and pip installed on your machine.